ImpulseAdventure/GUIslice-Builder/builder/docs/user_guide.md

 The builder can't actually run the target platform fonts at the actual size since the DPI's won't match.
 Adafruit has hard-coded its GFX fonts to 141 instead of the standard 72 dpi.
 So the builder has to scale them for use.
 The scaling can't be perfect since the scaling might require decimal sizes like, 6.24dp which must be converted to an integer, either 6 or 7.
 Stll the builder will give a pretty good approximation as long as users give a little space between text and elements.
 You can always adjust the Width and Height of the containing rectangle inside the property view, if required.

-Appearance is yet another issue.
-The builder will first look for the named font on your PC or Mac and use it, if found.
-This gives the best visual representation of your Text.
-However, if the font can't be found the Builder will use Java's built-in fonts to simulate the target fonts.

-You can install new true type fonts9 (.ttf) on your Builder's system.
-On Windows 10 right click on the font file and choose install.
-On Linux you can create a folder in your home directory called `.fonts` and place you ttf in this folder.

 The Builder ships with FreeFonts, Google's Dosis and Noto(tm) fonts pre-built for Adafruit's GFX format.
 You can use them by copying the headers files from GUIsliceBuilder/gfx_fonts to either libraries Adafruit_GFX/Fonts or TFT_eSPI/Fonts/GFXFF depending upon your target platform.